 Canonical notions of corporate structure and governance, even when they encompass a wide variety of stakeholders, tend to affirm the practice of granting ownership and control to investors, since they bear direct financial risk (Jensen, 2000; Monks and Minow, 2008; Parmar et al., 2010).
 But when platforms hold near-monopoly status and wield control over urban transportation networks or data about intimate relationships, their risk profile is more complex than a share price.
 Platforms increasingly act as infrastructure, enabling productive activity among users – from individuals to large organizations.
 They’re not just a means of production but a means of connection.
 These webs of dependency, however, have not reached the platforms’ boardrooms.
 Managed by Q’s experience, together with a growing body of research on cooperative models, suggests that platform builders may be missing out on opportunities shared ownership could present – from retention, loyalty and diversity among their users to untapped potential for financing and public benefit (Albæk and Schultz, 1998; Davidson, 2016; Hueth, 2014; Molk, 2014; Pérotin, 2016).

-The platforms now vying for dominance have tended not to maintain high labor standards, even bending the law in the process (Scholz, 2016b, Slee, 2016).
+The platforms now vying for dominance have tended not to maintain high labor standards among user-workers and other contractors, even bending the law in the process (Scholz, 2016b, Slee, 2016).
 Platform-based workers typically lack the expectation of coverage for illness, injury and retirement.
 The allure is real, as platforms offer the possibility of independent livelihoods, a departure from the drudgery and discipline of an old-fashioned job.
 But platform owners enjoy the far more lucrative benefits of having a fluid workforce without a large, fixed payroll.
-Since the investor-owners generally aren’t themselves dependent on income from platform labor, they have little to lose and much to gain from sidestepping the conventional responsibilities of employment.
+Investor-owners have little to lose and much to gain from sidestepping the conventional responsibilities of employment.

 Less visibly, the mismatch between the interests of platform owners and users presents itself in the realm of data.
 Ubiquitous platforms like Facebook and Google, as well as others that operate more discreetly, gather reams of data about Internet users and offer it as a product.
 This data supplies a growing surveillance economy based on targeted advertising and pricing, which, intentionally or not, easily bleeds into discrimination of already marginalized populations (Bernasek and Mongan, 2015; Couldry, 2016; Pasquale, 2015).
 Although a platform like Facebook may insist that users retain ownership of their data, immense and illegible service agreements grant the platform such sweeping rights over that data as to render user ownership close to meaningless.
 Additionally, the prospect that one’s online activity might affect a credit rating, or find its way into the database of a spy agency, has already dampened the free speech that the Internet once promised.